0xPARC/0xparc-intro-book/src/fs.typ

 Victor reads the data, does some calculation, and convinces himself of the truth of Peggy's claim.

-We will do this using a general trick, called the "Fiat--Shamir heuristic."
+We will do this using a general trick, called the "Fiat-Shamir heuristic."

 Let us step back and philosophize for a moment.
 Why does Victor need to send challenges at all?